salrashid123/tink-keyset-util/README.md

 ```

-THe following uses [tinkey](https://github.com/tink-crypto/tink-tinkey) to create binary keysets and then extract out the embedded keys
+THe following uses [tinkey](https://github.com/tink-crypto/tink-tinkey) to create binary keysets and then extract out the embedded keys.

+You can either use the existing keysets or generate your own using [tinkey](https://developers.google.com/tink/install-tinkey).
+For encrypted keysets, you certainly need to generate your own keysets.

 for reference also see
 * [tink_samples](https://github.com/salrashid123/tink_samples)